nrfconnect/Asset-Tracker-Template/docs/modules/storage.md

 # Storage module

 The storage module provides flexible data storage capabilities for the Asset Tracker Template using a state machine-based architecture.
-It can operate in two primary modes: pass-through mode for real-time data forwarding and buffer mode for persistent data storage with configurable backends.
+It can operate in two primary modes: passthrough mode for real-time data forwarding and buffer mode for persistent data storage with configurable backends.

 The module's key responsibilities include:

-- **Dual-mode operation**: Pass-through mode for real-time data forwarding, buffer mode for persistent storage
+- **Dual-mode operation**: Passthrough mode for real-time data forwarding, buffer mode for persistent storage
 - **Batch-based data access**: Safe, concurrent access to stored data using batch interface
 - **Pluggable storage backends**: Support for storage backends with abstraction layer
 - **State machine architecture**: Uses Zephyr's State Machine Framework (SMF) for robust state management

-The storage module implements a hierarchical state machine with a parent state (RUNNING) and two operational child states (PASS_THROUGH, BUFFER).
+The storage module implements a hierarchical state machine with a parent state (RUNNING) and two operational child states (PASSTHROUGH, BUFFER).
 The system uses a registration mechanism that automatically discovers data types from enabled modules.
 The parent state handles administrative operations while child states determine data flow behavior: either storage in configurable backends or immediate forwarding.

 Below, the module's architecture, messages, configurations, and usage are covered.
 Refer to the source files (`storage.c`, `storage.h`, `storage_backend.h`, and `Kconfig.storage`) for implementation details.